Electrical Association for Women: Projects

 The EAW campaigned for more electrical outlets in homes, and better electrical safety as well as education on the range and benefits of electrical applications in the home.

-The EAW published a magazine The Electrical Age (known as The Electrical Age for Women from June 1926 -1932), commissioning the then architect and designer Carmen Dillon, (later Oscar winning film art director and production designer) to design the front cover of the magazine.
+The EAW published a magazine The Electrical Age (known as The Electrical Age for Women from June 1926 -1932), edited by Caroline Haslett.
+The EAW commissioned the then architect and designer Carmen Dillon, (later Oscar winning film art director and production designer) to design the front cover of the magazine.

 The EAW commissioned an electric flat for the Bachelor Girl in 1930, which was designed by Edna Mosley, ARIBA, an architect and member of the EAW.
 In 1932, the Association made a small scale-model of an electrical working-class kitchen at an exhibition at Central Hall, Westminster, sponsored by the voluntary Housing Societies of London.

 In 1934, the EAW published the Electrical Handbook for Women.
 It sold 33,000 copies in that year, and remained in print (in updated form) until the 1980s.
 The handbook was aimed at its female lecturers and demonstrators whose jobs were to guide Britain’s housewives on the best and most efficient ways to electrically equipping their homes.
 It is considered to be the first book published in Britain aimed at technically-minded women.
 The first five editions featured a cover designed by art-deco illustrator Ethel “Bip” Pares.

 Among its other projects were the 1934 report Electricity in the Working-Class Home, the 1935 all-electric house in Bristol, the 1936 film Motion Study in the Home and the Electrical Housecraft School, run by Dorothy Vaughan, which opened in 1933.
 In 1935, time and motion study expert Anne Gillespie Shaw worked with the EAW to produce an experimental film demonstrating the application of motion study to food preparation in the home.

-The EAW held annual conferences, and had a network of member branches across Britain, and abroad.
+The EAW held annual conferences and Summer Schools of Electrical Housecraft, and had a network of member branches across Britain, and abroad.

+The Netherlands branch was set up on 7 September 1932 by Rosa Manus, initially called Vrouwen Electriciteits Vereeniging (Women’s Electricity Association) and renamed Nederlandse Vrouwen Electriciteits Vereniging (Dutch Women’s Electricity Association) in 1933.
+The organisation ran until 1973 and it's magazine Bulletin was published eight times a year until 1970.

-The Netherlands branch was set up in 1932, the Australian organisation in 1934 by electrical engineer Florence Violet McKenzie and the New Zealand branch in 1960.
-The Trinidad and Tobago branch was set up in 1961 by Public Relations Officer of Trinidad and Tobago Electricity Commission, Mrs. Louise Buxo and which is still in operation.
+The Australian organisation in 1934 by electrical engineer Florence Violet McKenzie and the New Zealand branch in 1960.
+The Trinidad and Tobago branch was set up in 1961 by Public Relations Officer of Trinidad and Tobago Electricity Commission, Mrs. Louise Buxo and is still in operation.

 The EAW published recipe books, ran courses on Electricity for Everyday Living and developed an Electrical Housecraft Certificate and diploma course.
 They created informational films to help educate women in how electricity could relieve their domestic drudgery.

+The EAW showcased the great possibilities of domestic electricity at large public events, including the international Empire Exhibition in Glasgow held between May and December 1938.